Airport Parking for People with Disabilities & Special Assistance requirements

 – If you are unable to reach the payment machine, there should be an assistance button to press for help.

 – Meet and Greet car parking can be the best bet for people with disabilities or special needs.
-Purple Parking automatically upgrades all Blue Badge holders to their Meet and Greet service at no extra cost.
+Most airports offer a meet and greet service, either with their official parking services, or one of the onsite providers.

 – If you have an unusual special need, have a look on online forums for advice.
 The chances are that someone else will have had experience and be willing to offer tips and advice.

 – It goes without saying that you should always allow plenty of time for your transfer from the car park to the terminal.